JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 I will preface the following with the simple fact that I have fallen victim to my own rants here, and have deployed solutions that looking back, and knowing what I know now, I would not do again.
 Power of hindsight really.

-I will also preface with the fact that I think both Microsoft FSLogix and Citrix Profile Management are equally exceptional tools in the toolbox, and both serve us very well when positioned appropriately.
+I will also preface with the fact that I think both Microsoft FSLogix and Citrix Profile Management are ~~equally~~ exceptional tools in the toolbox, and both serve us very well when positioned appropriately.

-I do not believe one solution is better than the other.
-I don’t believe there is a default stance that should be taken, and I firmly believe that if appropriate discovery and architecture is not undertaken, then you are doing yourself, or your clients a complete injustice.
+~~I do not believe one solution is better than the other.~~ I don’t believe there is a default stance that should be taken, and I firmly believe that if appropriate discovery and architecture is not undertaken, then you are doing yourself, or your clients a complete injustice.

 Container technology is not appropriate for every deployment.
 Fact.

+The world moved on and CPM developed at a very rapid pace.
+These days, CPM is a far more robust and all round better solution across the board.
+FSLogix is still great, but CPM takes the cake.
+{:.think_about_it}

 ## A Quick Recap